sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/module01/section03trees/trees.md

 * `In-Order` follows `Left-Root-Right` order.
 * `Pre-Order` follows `Root-Left-Right` order.
 * `Post-Order` follows `Left-Right-Root` order.
+* The time and space complexity of each of these types is `O(n)` as we visit each node once, and we keep track of our visit using a stack through recursion.

 ##### Which tree traversal technique is useful to get a binary tree in a sorted order?